 Every child learns at their own pace, which means every child learns differently.
 If your child’s friend across the street can read books, but your child doesn’t know the alphabet, THAT’S OKAY!
 When everyone learns differently, it can look messy, but it’s not.
 It’s just early learning.
 Early learning involves children studying and exploring the world and taking away different experiences.
 Teachers know and are trained to differentiate or distinguish learning goals for each child.
 They also know how to address those needs in the classroom.
 Your job as a parent is to focus ONLY on your child.
 DO NOT COMPARE your child to any other.

 Early learning is colorful and playful!
 If you expect your toddler to color a printable of an apple to learn the color red, you might have the wrong idea of early learning.
-Maybe your 5 year old to complete worksheet after worksheet to help them learn to read…you might have the wrong idea of early learning.
+Maybe your 5 year old is unable to complete worksheet after worksheet to help them learn to read.
+You might have the wrong idea of early learning.
 Early learning should be colorful…full of fun, games and lots of play.

 How will they learn by playing, you ask?
 Children play, they are wired to play and that is how they learn.
 Our task as the adults in their life is to make their time “playing” as beneficial to them as possible….whether, they are learning how to share toys with a new friend at age 2 or going on “Color Hunts” at age 3 and looking for letters on billboards as you drive around town at age 4.
 We can make the most of the games they play.
 When learning is disguised as play, children don’t even know they are learning while having so much fun…it’s quite genius!!!